e280/authlocal/README.md

   // "Michael Scott"
 ```

-### Comms: end-to-end encrypted channels
+### Channels: end-to-end encrypted channels
-- you can spawn an authlocal popup requesting to open a secure comms channel to another user like this
+- you can spawn an authlocal popup requesting to open a secure channel to another user like this
     ```ts
-    const comms = await auth.popupComms({
+    const channel = await auth.requestChannel({

       // the known local user
       aliceId: "96895ecdd982da7ea84f32b886940f08cc7e87d892916216e1f0a7c46436d304",